mafudge/ist346-content/labs/K.md

 Body: This is another email!
 8. Click **Send**.
 When you send this email, the client actually does TWO things: 1) It uses SMTP to send the email to **myuser@mycompany.com** and then 2) It uses IMAP to save a copy of the email in the Sent folder.
 9. Open the **Sent** folder to verify.
 You should see the email you sent in that folder.
 10. Switch back to the other browser where you are logged in as **myuser@mycompany.com** has the new message arrived yet?
 How does the client know to check for new messages?
 The answer is it asks the IMAP server every XX seconds.
-That right to make new email magically arrive in your inbox, the client must connect to the mailserver over IMAP and execute an `a examine inbox` command!
+That right to make new email magically arrive in your inbox, the client must connect to the mail server over IMAP and execute an `a examine inbox` command!

 ## Concluding remarks